 Amy missed her husband Rory more than anyone else in her life during her thirty-six years in isolation – she even named her pet robot after him, as a way to remember him.
-Her old affection for him still lingers in the present, even as she tries to keep it buried out of stubbornness.
+Her old affection for him still lingers in the present, even as she tries to keep it buried out of stubbornness and pride.
 One of the most beautiful scenes in “The Girl Who Waited” happens at the end of the second act, when Amy has a talk with her past self, who helps her remember how she grew up alongside Rory, how she was at her happiest when she married him, and why she fell in love with him in the first place.
 Amy’s love for Rory can’t be extinguished easily, and it’s basically the only reason why she decides to risk her own existence in the last act – at which point, she fully unthaws again.

 “The Girl Who Waited” is one of those episodes like “Father’s Day” or “The Fires Of Pompeii” where there isn’t a clean and easy fix to this week’s moral dilemma that will ensure everyone walks away happy.
 There isn’t a third option to be found if our heroes are just clever enough or courageous enough to look for it – just an ugly, brutal choice that somebody has to be make eventually – and this story doesn’t shy away from that.
 Over the course of this episode, Amy had to once again learn to trust the Doctor, and after falsely accusing him of betraying her several times, she gets massively backstabbed for real during the climax.
 The Doctor got her hopes up that he could bring her along with her past self in the TARDIS, but really he just told her what she wanted to hear so he could save our regular, contemporary Amy – and only her.